Egg white protein nutrition fitness guide

 Most eggs sold in Indian markets are medium to large.
 Plan for 3.3 to 3.6 grams of protein per white.

 Gold nugget: Most Indian grocery store eggs are medium-sized (50g).
-Your egg white gives you about 3.3g of protein - not 4g or 5g as some gym forums claim.
+Your egg white gives you about 3.3g of protein.
+It is not 4g or 5g like some gym forums claim.
 Track carefully if protein targets matter to you.

 What Is the Amino Acid Profile of Egg White?